Gastarbeiter

-The term is widely used in Russia (гастарбайтер, gastarbayter) to refer to foreign workers from post-USSR or third-world countries.
+The term is widely used in Russia (гастарбайтер, gastarbayter) to refer to foreign workers in the country from post-USSR or third-world countries.

 Historical background

-Following World War II there were severe labour shortages in continental northern Europe, and high unemployment in southern European countries including Turkey.
+Following World War II, there were severe labour shortages in continental Northern Europe, and high unemployment in Southern European countries including Turkey.

 West Germany

 During the 1950s and 1960s, West Germany signed bilateral recruitment agreements with a number of countries: Italy (22 November 1955), Spain (29 March 1960), Greece (30 March 1960), Turkey (30 October 1961), Morocco (21 June 1963), South Korea (16 December 1963), Portugal (17 March 1964), Tunisia (18 October 1965), and Yugoslavia (12 October 1968).
+Japan also had an agreement (January 1957), although the number of coal mine workers recruited was relatively small.
 These agreements allowed the recruitment of guest workers to work in the industrial sector in jobs that required few qualifications.

 There were several justifications for these arrangements.
-Firstly, during the 1950s, Germany experienced a so-called Wirtschaftswunder or "economic miracle" and needed laborers.
+Firstly, during the 1950s, Germany experienced a so-called Wirtschaftswunder or "economic miracle" and needed labourers.
 The labour shortage was made more acute after the building of the Berlin Wall in August 1961, which drastically reduced the large-scale flow of East German workers.
 Secondly, West Germany justified these programs as a form of developmental aid.
 It was expected that guest workers would learn useful skills which could help them build their own countries after returning home.

+Since West Germany and Italy were both founding members of the ECSC and later EEC, recruitment of Italian workers dropped sharply soon, as the Treaty of Rome signed in 1957 provided for freedom of movement for workers, which in the 1960s gradually came into force.
+Thus by 1962, Italians no longer needed a visa to enter West Germany (an identity card would suffice), and both the recruitment agreement and the German recruitment commission for Italian workers declined in importance.
+Also, by 1964, the priority of domestic workers was abolished, and from 1968, a work permit was no longer required for citizens of EEC member states.
+In 1961, of the 165,793 Italian job seekers who came to West Germany, 107,030 (64.6%) were recruited through the commission, whereas from 1966 on, no more that 8% per year were recruited through the commission, and in 1972, only 2,092 out of 154,184 (1.4%) were.

 The first guest workers were recruited from European nations.
 However, Turkey pressured West Germany to admit its citizens as guest workers.
 Theodor Blank, Secretary of State for Employment, opposed such agreements.
-He held the opinion that the cultural gap between Germany and Turkey would be too large and also held the opinion that Germany didn't need any more laborers because there were enough unemployed people living in the poorer regions of Germany who could fill these vacancies.
+He held the opinion that the cultural gap between Germany and Turkey would be too large and also held the opinion that Germany didn't need any more labourers because there were enough unemployed people living in the poorer regions of Germany who could fill these vacancies.
 The United States, however, put some political pressure on Germany, wanting to stabilize and create goodwill from a potential ally.
 West Germany and Turkey reached an agreement in 1961.